ortus-boxlang/boxlang-docs/language/operators.md

 {% endhint %}

 {% hint style="danger" %}
-Boxlang does not offer the capability to overload operators like other languages.
+BoxLang does not offer the capability to overload operators like other languages.
 {% endhint %}

 ## Operator Precedence

-The order of precedence exists in Boxlang, just like in mathematics.
+The order of precedence exists in BoxLang, just like in mathematics.
 You can also control the order of precedence by using the grouping operator `()` like in mathematics, the magical ordering parenthesis.

 {% code lineNumbers="true" %}
 ```javascript